2e2a/space-diner/INSTALL.md

 You can now start the game from the terminal with the following command: `space-diner`

-You can optionally start the game in a text-only mode (without ASCII art and decorative special characters): `space-diner --text-only`
+You can optionally start the game in a text-only mode (without decorative special characters): `space-diner --text-only`